olszewskip/ArXiv_Classifier/README.md

 Pretrain word-embeddings | []() | custom loss functions are helpful Test few neural-net architectures | []() |

-Beyond that, the dataset, being reasonably *big* and challenging, offers a practicaly endless TODO list, eg.
+Beyond that, the dataset, being reasonably *big* and challenging, offers a practically endless TODO list, eg.
 * examine topics modelled with LDA
 * train fancier word-embeddings using gensim
 * implement own CBOW and/or skipdram in keras and compare